ncase/covid-19/words/words.md

 Masks *alone* won't get R < 1.
-But if handwashing & "Test, Trace, Isolate" only gets us to R = 1.10, having just 2/3 of people wear *cloth* masks would tip that over to R < 1, virus contained!
+But if handwashing & "Test, Trace, Isolate" only gets us to R = 1.10, having just 1/3 of people wear masks would tip that over to R < 1, virus contained!

 **Summer:**